4 Common Mistakes that Can Drive-Up Your Workers Compensation Rates

 - Make sure that you have the certificates BEFORE the sub starts to work for you

-- Always ask for new certificates that indicate renewal of coverage
+- Always ask for new certificates that indicate a renewal of coverage

 Workers’ Compensation Claims